 We reserve the right to package fruit in any manner

 We will begin accepting requests for fruit on:

-Payment received will be cashed immediately to assure and verify bank clearance.
+Payment can be made via PayPal (see "PayPal" info below).
+Checks and money orders received will be cashed immediately to assure and verify bank clearance.
 Early orders will be filled when the fruit has turned a golden color, usually during the first part of May depending on the weather.
 The fruit may be less tart as the season progresses.
 Requests will be filled on a first-come basis.
 The harvest season usually ends at the end of May or first part of June.
 Orders received after May 31 may be returned unless fruit is still available.